 Upgrade from Ford Escape to a new Honda CR-V, the clear choice!

-*26 city/33 hwy/29 combined mpg rating for 2WD models.
+*26 city/32 highway/28 combined mpg rating for 2WD LX with CVT model.
 25 city/31 highway/27 combined mpg rating for AWD LX with CVT model.
 28 city/34 highway/30 combined mpg rating for 2WD EX, EX-L and Touring with CVT models.
 27 city/33 highway/29 combined mpg rating for AWD EX, EX-L and Touring with CVT models.
 Based on 2017 EPA mileage ratings.
 Use for comparison purposes only.
 Your mileage will vary depending on how you drive and maintain your vehicle, driving conditions and other factors.

 Government 5-Star Safety Ratings are part of the U.S. Department of Transportation’s New Car Assessment Program (www.safercar.gov).
 Model tested with standard side airbags (SAB).